Shahir-47/FD2-SampleDBs/README.md

 1. Review your pull request and provide feedback
 2. If/when appropriate squash merge your pull request into the `development` branch
-   - The squash merge commit message mut be a conventional commit message.
+   - The squash merge commit message must be a conventional commit message.
      - This will create a pre-release `vX.Y.Z-development.n`
        - X.Y.Z is the semantic version of the next release if created at the moment
-       - n is a sequence number indicating
+       - n is a sequence number for pre-releases with the same semantic version number.

 ## Creating a Release